 Herbal medicines can be of course be of great benefit in reducing inflammation, as long as you realize that using herbs to block inflammation without dealing with these causative factors will not work anywhere as near as well.
 Since our root causes range from the subtle (genetic imbalances) to the gross (poor nutrition), we have to examine different methods.
 Our solutions must proceed from understanding both the causal process and the symptoms.
 Traditional herbal systems compare this to treating the root and the branches of an ailing tree.

-To quickly remove toxins from the blood we can use detoxification methods.
+To quickly remove toxins from the blood we can use detoxification methods especially of the liver and the bowel.
 It is interesting to note that, in nature, animals fast when they are ill and sometimes eat grass to induce vomiting.
 Detoxification has long been a part of all the major herbal healing systems.
 In Ayurveda it was elevated to the status of one of the original eight branches of medicine (Panchakarma Vidhi).
 Even today, the use of emetics to cleanse the stomach of poisons is a standard ER treatment.

 All of us recognize the importance of cleansing our skin by bathing, cleansing our food by washing it before use, and so forth.
 In herbal medicine this concept can be expanded to encompass ideas such as cleansing the colon with laxatives or washing the sinuses to treat chronic sinusitis.
 Sweating therapy is used to stimulate removal of oils and fluids.
 Fasting is used to change metabolism at first towards a catabolic phase, where chemicals and toxins are released from storage and broken down, eventually leading to an anabolic phase where rebuilding of healthy new tissue occurs.
 I should mention that in Ayurvedic medicine, there are strict rules about who should and should not undertake cleansing therapy.
 They had strict rules that the very weak or very ill should avoid fasting and strong purgatives or laxatives.